tomjoht/tomjoht.github.io/files/doc-navigation-wtd/design-principles-for-doc-navigation.md

 In the book [Universal Principles of Design](https://www.amazon.com/Universal-Principles-Design-Revised-Updated/dp/1592535879/ref=pd_lpo_sbs_14_img_0?_encoding=UTF8&psc=1&refRID=Z3N8PRGT94SFH1Z5765N), the authors explore design principles that they feel are universal and which apply across a wide variety of industries, products, and scenarios.
 The book provides concise summaries about a range of design topics.

-From 125 separate design principles, I selected a handful of principles that I think have particular relevance to document navigation.
-The core 5 principles include the following:
+From 125 separate design principles, there are a handful of design principles that I think have particular relevance to document navigation.
+The core principles include the following:

 * Hierarchy
 * Progressive disclosure